888 stories

 Fulham were unstoppable in 2000/01 as the Cottagers booked their spot in the top flight of English football for the first time since the 1960s.

-By Christmas, Fulham were 10 points clear of their nearest rivals and the west London side had a game in hand.
-Everybody knew that this Fulham team was special.
+By Christmas, a team propelled by Louis Saha’s avalanche of goals were 10 points clear of their nearest rivals and had a game in hand.
+Bluntly, they just looked a class apart.

 With five matches remaining, Fulham had secured promotion but they had the magic 100 points total in their sights.
 A 2-0 win in their 44th match of the season was enough to do just that.